Skip to content

 A newlywed couple is just warming up to each other when, with the mother-in-law having to travel abroad for the delivery of her daughter, the responsibility of running the house is transferred to the new bride.

 The pampered, by his wife, the father-in-law wants things to be done just so.
-The son pretends to not understand the distress his wife goes through to do them all.
-Everything the new bride does or doesn’t is judged and it is the weight of the endless and very subtle judgments that begin breaking her down.
+The son pretends not to understand the distress his wife goes through to do them all.
+Everything the new bride does or doesn’t is judged, and it is the weight of the endless and very subtle judgments that begin breaking her down.

 great_indian_kitchen_movie_review_sirimiri